-If nearly 4 in 10 middle-class Americans are unwilling to give up a single vacation to retire a tad more comfortably, then no amount of “awareness” campaigns is going to change their minds.
+Nearly 4 in 10 middle-class Americans are unwilling to give up a single vacation to retire a tad more comfortably.
+If this is the case, no amount of “awareness” campaigns is going to change their minds.

 Back in August, Debt.com reported 3 stupid ways we’re ruining retirement, and one of those ways was summed up by this astonishing fact: 22 percent of pet owners would sacrifice their retirement savings to keep their pet.

 Now, I own and love animals myself.
 But I’m also “aware” that I’m going to outlive any dog or cat I own.
 I need to plan accordingly.

 There’s no shortage of solid advice online, and the first-ever National Save for Retirement Week produced some excellent and accessible content — my favorite from Lincoln Financial Group, which assembled its own microsite.

 My fear is that most Americans simply didn’t read any of this content.
 That’s a shame now, and a tragedy in the years ahead.

 Howard Dvorkin is a CPA and chairman of Debt.com, an educational resource for those who want to conquer all forms of debt in their lives.

 Article last modified on August 30, 2017.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: A Holiday You’ve Never Heard About - AMP.